ugurcanakyuz/3D-Volumetric-MedicalImageSegmentationWithDeepLearning/README.md

 - Docker version 20.10.17, build 100c701

 **Getting Started with the Development Environment:**
-1. Open your command line within the project folder and execute the following command.
+1. **Initialization:** Open your command line within the project folder and execute the following command.
 This will initiate Jupyter Notebook, Tensorboard, and SSH services: \
   `docker-compose -f compose-devenv.yml up --build`
-2. Access Jupyter Notebook and Tensorboard via the following URLs:\
+2. **Accessing the Services:** Access Jupyter Notebook and Tensorboard via the following URLs:
    - Jupyter Notebook: `http://<hostadress>:8888/`
    - Tensorboard: `http://<hostadress>:6006/`
+3. **Security Note:** Default token for the Jupyter Notebook is in the [.env](.env) file.
+For security, please update the [token](.env).
-5. (Optional) For more detailed information on setting up a remote development environment, refer to documentation [here](dev_env/).
+4. **Remote Configuration** For more detailed information on setting up a remote development environment, refer to documentation [here](dev_env/).

 ## Project Information